efabless/openlane2/docs/source/usage/writing_custom_steps.md

     variables.
 - Variables that capture a physical quantity, such as time, distance or similar, must declare units using their `"units"` field.
-  - In case of micro-, the only SI prefix denoted with a non-latin letter, use this exact unicode codepoint: `µ`
+  - In case of micro-, the only SI prefix denoted with a non-Latin letter, use this exact Unicode codepoint: `µ`
 - Variables may be declared as `pdk`, which determines the compatibility of a PDK with your step.
 If you use a PDK that does not declare one of your declared PDK variables, the configuration will not compile and the step will raise a